 Only disability benefits under the Canada Pension Plan (CPP) or Quebec Pension Plan (QPP) will reduce your earnings loss benefits from the WCB.
-Twelve months after your injury caused a loss of earnings, 50 per cent of any CPP or QPP disability payments you received for that same injury will be treated as earnings and will be deducted from future WCB compensation benefits.
+Twelve months after your injury caused a loss of earnings, 50 per cent of any CPP or QPP disability payments you receive for that same injury will be treated as earnings and will be deducted from future WCB earnings loss benefits.
 Your WCB earnings loss benefits aren't affected by any income you get from social assistance, employment insurance or other insurance plans.
 However, these other sources may reduce what they pay you while you're getting WCB earnings loss benefits.
 To make sure you don't have to repay any overpayments, let these other sources know as soon as you start getting WCB benefits.

 In the event of a workplace motor vehicle collision, the WCB is the first insurer.
 If you think your collision is related to your employment, you must first submit your report to the WCB.
-If it is determined that the collision is not related to your employment, then an application can be pursued with SGI.
+If it is determined that the collision is not related to your employment, then you can pursue an application with SGI.
+Learn more at wcbsask.com/motor-vehicle-collisionssgi.